rust-stuco/lectures/week6/slides.md

 └── main.rs
 ```

-* This is a stylistic choice that each instructor has a very strong opinion on.
-Ask at your own peril...
+* This is a stylistic choice that each instructor has a very strong opinion on
+    * Ask at your own peril...
 * Consistency with surrounding codebase is ___always___ most important